pleb/blog/posts/always-64bit-powershell-execution.md

 Again, we see the '64 bit ahoy` message, but this time, as expected, there was no warning.

 Lastly, the astute reader will have noticed this little snippet of script `2>&1 | Tee-Object -Variable allOutput`.
 I'll avoid stream redirecting in the post, but the basics of what this does, is captured the steam output – all flavours – into the variable `allOutput`, which then is written to the host (tsk tsk, I know).
-Additionally, I've used [Tee-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/tee-object?view=powershell-6), which, as the letter T implies, splits the stream into two, meaning the stream continues on in the pipeline.
+Additionally, I used [Tee-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/tee-object?view=powershell-6), which, as the letter T implies, splits the stream into two, meaning the stream continues on in the pipeline.

 Why, you ask?
 What would happen without it?

 ![PS32 Bit No Capture Test](/always-64bit-powershell-execution/PS32Bit-No-Capture-Test.png)

 As you see, all the output is lost.
-Well, maybe not lost in a technical sense, but I will not see it from the 32-bit console, which is likely going to be annoying!
+Well, maybe not lost in a technical sense, but I don't see it from the 32-bit console, which is likely going to be annoying!

 Source files can be downloaded from [Github](https://github.com/pleb/blogging-stash/tree/master/Powershell/Always64Bit).